 In the 11th grade IB mod, students complete the IB Textual Analysis essay, a 1750-word paper in which students explore how meaning is conveyed through the use of film elements in the chosen film text.
 Students develop film vocabulary and a broad knowledge of cultural contexts to use in their analysis.
 Students are supported in their research skills, analytical argumentation, and writing during this process.

-In the 12th grade IB HL mod, students complete the culminating Collaborative Project, in which each student is assigned a production role and works as part of a team to develop and produce a creative film.
-Students will also be supported in writing the 2000-word report that is an essential part of this assignment, reflecting on the group’s creative intentions, production process and collaboration, as well as on the individual student’s contribution in a designated production role.
+In the 12th grade IB mod, students complete the culminating Collaborative Project, in which each student is assigned a singular production role and works as part of a team to develop and produce one 7-minute film.
+Students will also be supported in writing the 2000-word report that is an essential part of this assignment, reflecting on the group’s creative intentions, production process, and collaboration, as well as on the individual student’s contribution in a designated production role.

 Min-Max Credit Hours: 5.0-6.0